temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 ```
 <!--SNIPEND-->

-Now, these Query handler returns the details about the subscription, including the customer ID, the billing period number, the total charged amount etc. With these Query handlers in place, you can now retrieve details about the subscription without affecting the ongoing Workflow Execution.
+These Query Handlers return the details about the subscription, including the customer ID, the billing period number, the total charged amount etc. With these Query Handlers in place, you can now retrieve details about the subscription without affecting the ongoing Workflow Execution.

 You can use Queries even if the Workflow completes, which is useful for when the user unsubscribes but still wants to retrieve information about their subscription.

-Now that you've added the ability to Query your Workflow, it's time to add Signals to our Workflow as well.
+Now that you've added the ability to Query your Workflow, it's time to add Signals to your Workflow Definition as well.

 ## Signals

 A Signal is a message sent asynchronously to a running Workflow Execution which can be used to change its state and control its flow.
-For example, with a subscription Workflow, I can send a Signal to change the subscription period.
+For example, with a subscription Workflow, you can send a Signal to change the subscription period.
 Note that a Signal can only deliver data to a Workflow Execution that has not already closed.

-Just like we did with our Queries, we need to both define and handle our Signals within our Workflow Definition.
-We will use the [`defineSignal`](https://typescript.temporal.io/api/namespaces/workflow#definesignal) method provided by the TypeScript API for this purpose.
+Just like you did with your Queries, you need to both define and handle Signals within the Workflow Definition.
+You will use the [`defineSignal`](https://typescript.temporal.io/api/namespaces/workflow#definesignal) method provided by the TypeScript API for this purpose.
 This method creates a Signal Definition object that includes the Signal's name and the input parameter types.

 <!--SNIPSTART subscription-ts-workflow-definition {"selectedLines": ["24", "29-31"]}-->
 [src/workflows.ts](https://github.com/temporalio/subscription-workflow-project-template-typescript/blob/main/src/workflows.ts)